tinsae-ghilay/Python/README.md

     while count <= n:
         digit+=1
         if is_prime(digit):
-            # increase primes count if on is found
+            # increase primes count if one is found
             count+=1
     return digit
 ```